 The Perseid meteor show is an annual astronomy event that happens on Earth between mid- July and late August.
-In 2021, the Perseids will be peaking on August 12th, with the best viewing being August 11-13!
+In 2023, the Perseids will be peaking on August 13th, with the best viewing being August 12-14!
 Many meteors will be visible in the night sky as Earth passes through the debris trail left by the passage of comet Sift-Tuttle.
-This years showers should have up to 15-20 meteors per hour and the best time to view them is the dark hours before dawn.
-The Perseids this year will have to compete with light from the full moon, which tends to wash out the short-lived streaks of light the meteors create.
-In years when there’s no moonlight, NASA says, the Perseids typically produce more than 60 shooting stars per hour.

 Pack a picnic and bring your dancing shoes to Castle Hill on the Crane Estate in Ipswich for a diverse series of concerts that are sure to entertain!
 Enjoy the long, lazy days of summer at Castle Hill's Picnic Concerts.
 Each week offers an exciting family-friendly and danceable band.
-Walk the grounds, visit the gardens, or relax on the lawn.
-Stop by the visitor information tent to check out our weekly raffles and membership promotions, borrow a frisbee or ball, or try our family Eye Spy based on Castle Hill's landscape features.
+Bring a picnic blanket or lawn chair and set up on the lawn.
+While here, explore the gardens, walk the 1/2-mile-long Grand Allee, try a landscape-themed eye spy, picnic, and dance on the grass.

 The Lyrids are a medium strength shower that usually produces good rates for three nights centered on the maximum.
 These meteors also usually lack persistent trains but can produce fireballs.
 These meteors are best seen from the northern hemisphere where the radiant is high in the sky at dawn.
 The Lyrids peak between April 21-22, 2019 but